insure logo

 How drivers can save on insurance even with higher rates

 Car insurance rates in Kansas City are higher than the Missouri state average.
-To find affordable coverage, consider comparing quotes from at least three to five insurers.
-You can also save by taking advantage of discounts for safe driving, low annual mileage or bundling your policies.
+Drivers can get affordable insurance rates by shopping around and comparing quotes from at least three to five insurance companies.
+You should also look for available discounts, such as a safe driver discount, low mileage and bundling discounts.

 Sources: